AIM Rule 26

 The names and brief biographical details of Iofina’s directors can be accessed here

-The nature of the group’s operations and its principal activity is exploration, development and production of iodine and natural gas principally in the United States of America.
+The nature of the group’s operations and its principal activity is exploration, development and production of iodine and halogen-based specialty chemicals principally in the United States of America.

 A copy of the Company’s articles of association can be accessed here

-As at 6 June 2011, Iofina had in issue 115,713,098 ordinary shares of 1 pence each in the Company (“Ordinary Shares”).
+As at 31 March 2026, Iofina had in issue 191,858,408 ordinary shares of 1 pence each in the Company (“Ordinary Shares”).
 No shares are held in treasury.
-In so far as the Company is aware, the percentage of Ordinary Shares not in public hands was 17.17%
+The figure of 191,858,408 may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the FCA’s Disclosure Guidance and Transparency Rules.
+In so far as the Company is aware, the percentage of Ordinary Shares not in public hands as at 31 March 2026 was 35.37%

-The Company is aware of the following shareholders holding 3% or more of the issued share capital of the Company:
+The Company is aware of the following significant shareholders holding 3% or more of the issued share capital of the Company as at 31 March 2026.

 There are no restrictions on the transfer of Iofina’s shares.